 The following week, “[i]n an action marked by solemnity and silent prayer, the City Council voted unanimously yesterday to change the name of New York International Airport at Idlewild, Queens, to the John F. Kennedy International Airport.” [source]

 It was revealed then that city officials wished to name the airport after Kennedy even more quickly than that.
-Indeed, the idea had been unofficially suggested hours after Kennedy’s assassination but it had taken the extra time to get the official approval from his widow (and future New York City resident) Jackie Kennedy.
+Indeed, the idea had been unofficially approved hours after Kennedy’s assassination but it had taken the extra time to get the official approval from his widow (and future New York City resident) Jackie Kennedy.

-By Wednesday, December 18, the name change had been formally approved and workmen busily rushed to change all the signs at the airport.
+By Wednesday, December 18, the name change had been formally approved and workman busily rushed to change all the signs at the airport.
 Idlewild officially became John F. Kennedy Airport in a ceremony held on Christmas Eve 1963.

 The president’s younger brother Edward Kennedy was in attendance, helping to unveil a 242-foot-long sign emblazoned with the new name.
 Their brother Robert F. Kennedy was scheduled to attend but canceled.